searchivarius/AccurateLuceneBM25/README.md

 ```
 scripts/lucene_query.sh
 ```
 It is possible to evaluate all questions, as well as randomly select a subset of questions.
-It is also possible to limit the number of query to execute.
+It is also possible to limit the number of queries to execute.
 A sample invocation of lucene_query.sh:
 ```
 scripts/lucene_query.sh -d ~/lucene/yahoo_answers_baseline/ -i /home/leo/TextCollect/YahooAnswers/Manner/manner-v2.0/manner.xml.bz2 -n 15 -o eval/out -prob 0.01 -bm25_k1 0.6 -bm25_b 0.25 -max_query_qty 10000 -s data/stopwords.txt
 ```